Kyrgyzstan entry requirements for Slovakia passport holders

 Hotel booking or host invitation

-Carry a printed hotel confirmation or a letter from your host.
-Border officers rarely ask for it, but having it avoids delays if they do.Recommended
+Carry a printed or digital copy of your hotel reservation or a letter from your host.
+Officers rarely ask for it, but having it avoids delays.Recommended

 Proof of funds